Charles A. Lindbergh, Jr.

 On April 28 the Spirit of St. Louis was completed and Lindbergh took it up for its test flight in San Diego.
-Few outside of the close-knit family of dedicated workers at Ryan even took notice.
-All of America's attention was focused on the East Coast where in previous days all three top American contenders for the Orteig Prize had suffered set-backs, the two men flying the American Legion losing their lives.
+Few outsides of the close-knit family of dedicated workers at Ryan even took notice.
+All of America's attention was focused on the East Coast where in previous days all three top American contenders for the Orteig Prize had suffered setbacks, the two men flying the American Legion losing their lives.
 The applicant known only at "C.A.
 Lindbergh" had been all but forgotten.

-Throughout the following week, Lindbergh continued to test-fly Spirit of St. Louis, and word began to get out about the unknown mail pilot who was the fifth contestant for the Orteig Prize.
+Throughout the following week, Lindbergh continued to test-fly Spirit of St. Louis, and word began to get out about the unknown male pilot who was the fifth contestant for the Orteig Prize.
 As details of the plan emerged...that Lindbergh would fly a single-engine monoplane alone across the Atlantic, media reports began to refer to him as a "flying fool".
 In the face of the failure of Fonck the previous year, and the setbacks suffered by the rich and famous in the race this year, it was hard to give Lindbergh serious consideration.

 For Lindbergh, the final test flight of the Spirit of St. Louis would be the trip from San Diego to New York.
-The distance was nearly equal that of the New York-to-Paris flight.
+The distance was nearly equal to that of the New York-to-Paris flight.
 Now more than pleased with the performance of his airplane, Lindbergh was eager to get going when a storm moved in from the Pacific to hand him his first setback.
-For three days he anxiously monitored the weather report, and was discouraged to still be stuck in San Diego on May 8 when Captains Nungesser and Coli took off from Paris.
+For three days he anxiously monitored the weather report and was discouraged to still be stuck in San Diego on May 8 when Captains Nungesser and Coli took off from Paris.
 He found no joy in the report the following day that both men had failed, and were presumed lost, despite the good news from the San Diego Weather Bureau that the now 4-day storm was clearing.

 At 3:55 p.m. the following day, May 10, the Spirit of St. Louis took off from Rockwell Field.
 Fourteen hours and twenty-five minutes later Lindbergh was welcomed at Lambert Field in St. Louis by Harry Knight and Harold Bixby, two of the key financiers of the venture.
 In anticipation of the main event, the fact that Charles Lindbergh had just completed the longest nonstop solo flight in history went almost completely unnoticed.